-Each of these samples has the same kind of information attached to it, so we can describe what a sample in general looks like: We can summarize these common features as: “Every sample has an inventory number and a collector”.
+Each of these samples has the same kind of information attached to it, so we can describe what a sample in general looks like: We can summarize these common features as: “Every sample has an identifier and a collector”.

 This abstraction is called a class.
 The “variables” that each object of the same class has are called attributes.
-In our case these are id and collector.
+In our case these are identifier and collector.

 Let us see how to write this down in Python, step-by-step:

 # Here is the most minimal class class Sample: pass # Tell Python that this is all (for now) my_sample = Sample() # Create a new instance of Sample my_sample.identifier = "0123" # Set the attributes my_sample.collector = "Darwin" print("Object:", my_sample) print("ID:", my_sample.identifier) print("Collected by:", my_sample.collector)